GitBucked/movie-browser/README.md

 ## 💾 Favorites
 Favorites are stored in **localStorage** and managed through `MovieContext.jsx`.
 This keeps UX instant with no backend.
 For multi-device sync, add a small backend later (Supabase/Firebase) — optional.

----
-## 📌 Status
-This is **not a template**.
-Feel free to fork if you really want, but it's shared as-is with no support.
----

-## 📝 License & Attribution
-- Code: **MIT** — see `LICENSE`.
-- “This product uses the TMDB API but is not endorsed or certified by TMDB.”
-  Posters/metadata belong to their respective owners.